 The path passes through 2 old, low and dimly lit tunnels which were originally cut through rock headlands for the tram tracks.
 Emerging at the impressive Coppet Hall Beach there’s a great view across a lovely wide bay.
 There’s a water sports activity centre with great facilities here, also a highly rated Coast restaurant.
 We had a short break near the centre, overlooking the wide flat impressive golden sand beach to enjoy the view towards Tenby.

 We continued past Coppet Hall and going through a third tunnel we reach The Strand in Saundersfoot.
 There are a few independent shops and the old chemist pub which looks like it has a lot of character and we note it for a future visit.
 We stop at a cake shop, Sue’s Pantry, where there’s a queue of people so it’s obviously very popular and we didn’t need much persuasion to buy a couple of slices of cake.
 We walked on through Saundersfoot’s busy main Street which has a range of cafes, tea rooms, a few pubs and gift shops which give the place a definite holiday feel.

-So our first short walk of just under six miles with 3 miles of coast path completed, we are on our way and just a further 183 Miles to go on the Pembrokeshire Coast Path!
+So our first short walk with 3 miles of coast path completed, we are on our way and just a further 183 Miles to go on the Pembrokeshire Coast Path!